Bring Joyceโ€™s masterworks to life by traveling to Dublin, Ireland with fellow students from the University of Chicago Graham School.

 • Pre-trip reception.

-• 7 nightโ€™s accommodations in the Dublin One Hotel in central Dublin including breakfast.
+• 7 nightโ€™s accommodations in the Castle Hotel in central Dublin including breakfast.

 • Daily breakfast and most lunches, arrival-day reception, welcome and farewell dinners.